Skip to content

 2025 Teaching Awards

-[Consultations] are a fantastic service for faculty that I will share with my colleagues.
-I will now use them in the future when working on assignments and designing new classes.
+Consultations are a fantastic service for faculty.
 I can have experts give me direct feedback on my classes!